drteresavasquez/gitsub-professors/instructions.md

 Pick a theme that the team likes.
 A good place for inspiration is the [Wordpress themes](https://wordpress.org/themes/) site.
 Do not purchase, or copy the theme code, just browse them for inspiration.
 Everyone should agree on a theme and ensure that each page is consistent with the colors, fonts, and/or images chosen.

-* Your team can only have 1 CSS file - main.css
+* Your team can only have 1 CSS and 1 JS file
 * Vanilla HTML, CSS, and JS only
 * Your team should be using bootstrap - at minimum use the grid system

 ### Pages
 Each team member is going to be responsible for the content of a different page, so decide on the name and content for each of those pages.
-Some possible options are...
+Some possible options are:

 1. Home page
 1. About the pants